Alabama Beach Festivals: Top 5 Events You Can’t Miss

 Picture a placid, serene setting filled with awesome colors, shapes and sizes, both on the ground and in the sky.
-That’s the stunning visual treat that awaits at Foley’s annual Gulf Coast Hot Air Balloon Festival the first weekend in May.
+That’s the stunning visual treat that awaits at Foley’s annual Gulf Coast Hot Air Balloon Festival in May.

-The balloonist gathering — a photographer’s delight — will bring in more than 30 fire-powered hot-air balloons from across the country, in playful themes, filling the dawn and dusk Gulf Coast skies.
+The balloonist gathering — a photographer’s delight — brings in more than 30 fire-powered hot-air balloons from across the country, in playful themes, filling dawn and dusk Gulf Coast skies.
 The event also features arts, crafts, food, live entertainment, and an opportunity to take a tethered ride in a hot-air balloon at sunset.

 - Balloons fly early in the morning around dawn and late in the afternoon at dusk, so plan ahead for watching.